fe-arantes/fe-arantes/README.md

 ### Hi everyone 👋

-I have been a software engineer, crafting software solutions since 2008.
+I am a software engineer, crafting solutions since 2008.
 I have a passion for development, innovation, technology, and marketing, and I like to learn something new every day.

 - 🚀 My expertise lies in Software Engineering and Architecture
 - 💜 I love helping people and solving problems.